apache/beam-site/src/documentation/sdks/euphoria.md

 Accumulators are translated into Beam Metrics in background so they can be viewed the same way.
 Namespace of translated metrics is set to operator's name.

 ### Windowing
 Euphoria follows the same [windowing principles]({{ site.baseurl }}/documentation/programming-guide/#windowing) as Beam Java SDK.
-Every shuffle operator, that is every operator which needs to shuffle elements over network between executors, allows you to set it.
+Every shuffle operator (operator which needs to shuffle data over the network) allows you to set it.
 The same parameters as in Beam are required. `WindowFn`, `Trigger` and `WindowingStrategy`.
 Users are guided to either set all three or none when building an operator.
 Windowing is propagated down through `BeamFlow` the same way as it works with `Pipeline`.
 ```java
 CountByKey.of(input)
   .keyBy(e -> e)